Server Operations¶

 server.packages(packages: str | list[str], present=True, **kwargs)

-packages**: list of packages to ensure present**: whether the packages should be installed
+present: whether the packages should be installed

 This operation also inherits all global arguments.